epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-04-22-gnome-shell-a-very-common.markdown

 {% include part/screenshot.html ss_content = ss_content %}

-I'm glad that linux has a modern desktop interface.
+I'm glad that GNU/Linux has a modern desktop interface.
 While others are still using conventional approach.

 It can be customized further using